-It’s easy to forget to consider the kind of shoes you’re wearing in advance of the actual wedding because you’re too busy tied up in all the other things wedding photographers need to prepare before the wedding.
+It’s easy to forget considering the kind of shoes you should wear in advance of the actual wedding because you’re too tied up with all the other things wedding photographers need to prepare before the wedding.

-- Avoid heels at all costs
+- Avoid heels at all costs;

-- Avoid sandals at all costs
+- Avoid sandals at all costs.

 Look your best

-Obviously, as for any big day – make sure you are well rested and do not appear messy in the slightest…
+Obviously, as for any big day – make sure you are well-rested and do not appear messy in the slightest…

 Respect the wedding’s importance

-The client which has decided to pay you to photograph their wedding is letting you into one of the most important days of their entire life – respect that.
+The client who has decided to pay you to photograph their wedding is letting you into one of the most important days of their entire life – respect that.

 Just find the right time to ask them: “In an effort to dress in a way that is both comfortable for me and you and also most importantly acceptable for you – how would you prefer I arrive to in your wedding?”